 Earnings for Stress Analysts in the United States come in at around $75K annually on average.
 Experience level is the biggest factor affecting pay for this group, followed by geography.
 Among survey respondents, men are more common than women; 87 percent of Stress Analysts are male.
 Most people in this profession are content with their work, and moderate levels of job satisfaction are reported.
 Medical benefits are awarded to a strong majority, and a fair number earn dental coverage.
-The numbers in this rundown were provided by PayScale's salary survey participants.

 Job Description for Stress Analyst

 The stress analyst is responsible for developing thermal analytical models to support the design of the thermal control system and its structural elements.
 They are responsible for gauging stress and giving their team the information and analysis it needs to move forward.
 An ideal candidate for this position has a strong working knowledge of standard stress analysis methodology and analytical tools (including strength and fracture mechanics) and experience in design verification disciplines.
 Stress analysts should also be experienced in designing and developing plumbing and tubing design, as well as have extensive familiarity with stress analysis tools and techniques for thermal fluid delivery systems.
 They need to work well under pressure and deliver results promptly and efficiently.Read More...

 Generally, stress analysts must have at least a bachelor’s degree in engineering, with a graduate degree often strongly desired.
 At least four years of relevant experience is generally required as well.
 Stress analysts should have strong written and verbal communication, be comfortable interacting with a wide variety of people at various levels of their organization, and be able to work independently with minimal supervision.
 Stress analysts must pay close attention to detail and be able to multitask as well.